The situation surrounding the legality of CBD has reached a higher level of deliberate perplexing confusion.

 Whether that be for the retail side when it comes to consumers preferring a certain strain.
 Or whether it deals with the company who will process the matured plants into the final product they need the specific strain to contain the expected properties that the particular strain would usually yield.

-Not to mention, there are also countless other reasons why it would be a major issue if you were to cultivate hemp plants near marijuana plants they are very different they and should not be anywhere near each other.
+Not to mention, there are also countless other reasons why it would be a major issue if you were to cultivate hemp plants near marijuana plants they are very different and should not be anywhere near each other.

 This is yet another example of the hemp plant truly being such an amazing natural resource.
 Hemp not only absorbs certain compounds from the soil, but it also absorbs certain substances from the air no matter what environment it is living in.